satoshifuku/Good_UI/_posts/2020-07-03-battery_Surface_keyboard.md

 author: Satoshifuku
 paginate: false
 ---
+## What is Microsoft Surface keyboard

+The Microsoft Surface Keyboard is a wireless keyboard for a computer.
+Wireless means the keyboard needs supply electricity by a battery.
+The keyboard uses two AAA batteries, which are inserted into the back of the keyboard(See the image).

-## Signifier:
+## Signifier

-1. Illustration of an AAA battery showes correct orientation on the bottom of the case.
+An illustration of the blue AAA batteries drawn on the bottom of the cylinder shows correct orientation on the bottom of the case.
+Thanks of the illustration, a user can insert the batteries correctly.

-## Mapping:
+## Mapping

 1. The convex in the case(in the front of the image) implies that you connect a minus side of the battery to it.
 In addition, the concave implies you connect a plus side of the battery on it.